softyde/SoftHeat/README.md

 The nice knob comes from another [GitHub project](https://github.com/o4oren/kotlin-rotary-knob) and is just extended by a little something.

+To actually use the app, an mqtt.properties file must be added as an asset.
+The necessary properties can be taken from the MqttHelper class.

 ## Screenshots

 The main app view